Egypt needed a last ditch penalty by Mohammed Salah to ensure their place in the 2018 World Cup.

 Egypt World Cup Fixtures

-Egypt will kick off their World Cup campaign on the 15th of June against arguably the toughest team in the group, Uruguay.
+Egypt will play their first World Cup Fixture on the 15th of June against arguably the toughest team in the group, Uruguay.
 On the 19th they will play the hosts Russia, and will then finish their group stage against Saudi Arabia on the 25th.

 Related: Mohamed Salah June 2013